Skip to main content

 Media and Communication, B.A.

-Underlying the focused, outcomes-driven curriculum is SFC’s robust General Education Program, which is the cornerstone of SFC and affirms its mission to graduate educated, well-rounded individuals who enter the workforce and work to change and culturally diversify the world.
+Supporting the program’s focused, outcomes-driven curriculum is St. Francis College’s robust General Education Program, the cornerstone of the College’s mission to develop educated, well-rounded individuals prepared to contribute meaningfully to an increasingly diverse and interconnected world.

 PROGRAM LEARNING OBJECTIVES